 News & Insights

-The second event of the Dana Discovery Dialogues series will be held on November 29 from 3-4pm ET.
+The second event of the Dana Discovery Dialogues series was held on November 29 from 3-4pm ET.

-This month’s Dialogue will focus on neurodiversity.
+This month’s Dialogue focused on neurodiversity.
 Divergent minds lead to divergent thinking and problem-solving.
 This “thinking outside the box” is a strength for many neurodivergent people, who often thrive in entrepreneurship, music, and other creative fields.
 So, what does neuroscience have to say about these gifts, and are there ways to restructure schools, workplaces, and lifestyles to better harness them?
-This event will feature a conversation about how neurodiversity often comes with increased access to creativity, and how the neurodiversity paradigm is shifting around how we think about conditions that were simply considered “disorders.”
+This event featured a conversation about how neurodiversity often comes with increased access to creativity, and how the neurodiversity paradigm is shifting around how we think about conditions that were simply considered “disorders.

 Speakers: